DuncanCragg/OnexOS/README-App.md

 It's something like a mix between Minecraft Creative, Avakin Life and Second Life, so aimed at whole families, not just kids _or_ teens _or_ adults.

-### What can you do?

-All the usual Virtual World things: meet, chat, share, build, co-create, work, play.

 ### What's novel about it?

 Everyone running LinkCraft owns their own chunks of the world that we're all building